EVF or Electronic Viewfinder is a small electronic monitor of about half an inch built at the top of the backside of the camera.

 By incorporating an EVF, you will be able to shoot on eye-level which is far better than composing a shot using the LCD monitor.
 Moreover, you can hold your camera closer to your body that provides a better grip and stabilization.
 It becomes difficult using the LCD monitor.

 EVF works as a live display for rendering the images.
 In absence of it, a camera single-handedly can not show all the brightest and darkest parts of the image.
 At this juncture, the electronic viewfinder plays a crucial role by showing all the dark as well as brighter areas of an image so you can adjust the composition in a better and efficient way.

 The biggest advantage of EVF, it is extremely continent to use.
 You don’t have to look for the preview by going back to the LCD every single time.
 You can have the preview right before your eyes without having to take your face off the camera.

 EVF Works as Histogram Display

-The preview you see in this viewfinder is reflected via imaging sensor.
+The preview you see is reflected via an imaging sensor.
 Therefore, the camera can use this preview to project a histogram of brightness tiers in the image.

 It helps in providing the proper exposure to the photograph even in the extreme light conditions.